lintsai/Shedlock/README.md

 ## ShedlockWithZookeeper

-Use Shedlock with Embedded ZooKeeper implement the cluster scheduled
+Use Shedlock with Embedded ZooKeeper implement the cluster scheduled.

 "spring.cloud.zookeeper.connect-string" in properties can implement cluster with ZooKeeper.

-"server.port" and "zookeeper.port" should be different, then Actuator can use
+"server.port" and "zookeeper.port" should be different, then Actuator can use.

 - Reference: